 This scene only has partial historical accuracy.

 The proclamation described was issued by Confederate President Jefferson Davis on Tuesday, December 23, 1862, not actually by the Confederate Congress itself.
-The wording is fairly accurate, although there is no serious evidence that the Confederate army actually carried out summary executions of captured black Union POWs as a form of official policy -- battlefield incidents such as Fort Pillow and the melee at the Crater at Petersburg notwithstanding; and those were largely committed in the heat of battle rather than some Soviet-type execution of prisoners lined up on their knees after they'd dropped their weapons.
+The wording is fairly accurate, although there is no serious evidence that the Confederate army actually carried out summary executions of captured black Union POWs as a form of official policy -- battlefield incidents later in the war such as Fort Pillow in Tennessee and the melee at the Crater at Petersburg notwithstanding; and those were largely committed in the heat of battle rather than some Soviet-type execution of prisoners lined up on their knees after they'd dropped their weapons.
 President Davis' proclamation itself was largely a ploy to discourage the recruitment of African-Americans by the Union -- which obviously failed.

 Most captured black Union soldiers were imprisoned in POW camps, although some were put to work under guard as forced laborers building fortifications, which is actually a violation of the rules and articles of war under the Geneva Convention (the first adopted in 1864) that states enemy prisoners cannot be forced to do manual labor unless they volunteer and must be paid for any labor.
 There is also some anecdotal evidence that a very few captured USCT soldiers who were escaped slaves were returned to their former owners.
 Although I accept that these could be true I have yet to find a historical account of this happening.